Breaking up with someone you love can be one of the most difficult experiences in life.

 People have all kinds of different experiences when it comes to getting over a relationship.

-One person might find themselves pining for a lost love for years, while another seems to have bounced back from heartbreak in a matter of months.
+One person might find themselves pining for lost love for years, while another seems to have bounced back from heartbreak in a matter of months.

 Research suggests that our brains can take at least 18 days to recover from a breakup—but, contrary to popular belief, getting over a breakup isn’t as simple as just moving on.